 Nylon 12 is molecularly designed for solar applications to withstand the harsh rays of the sun and corrosive outdoor elements.
 Low water absorption and density maintains stability, and it is chemical resistant and insensitive to stress cracking.

-Some materials & characteristics of cable ties which are available here are:
+Some materials & characteristics of cable ties which are available at ACT are:

 UV Resistant Cable Ties